informalsystems/multisig/README.md

 To sign a tx:

 ```
-multisig sign --from <local signing key> <chain name> <key name>
+multisig sign <chain name> <key name> --from <local signing key>  --index <tx
+index>
 ```

-Where `--from` is the name of the key in your local keystore, the same as you would provide to `--from` in `gaiad` or other Cosmos-SDK binaries.
+Where `--from` is the name of the key in your local keystore, the same as you would provide to `--from` in `gaiad` or other Cosmos-SDK binaries, and `--index` is the tx index to sign for (default 0).

 ### Broadcast

 To assemble the signed tx and broadcast it, run:

 ```
-multisig broadcast --node <node address> --description <description> <chain name> <key name>
+multisig broadcast <chain name> <key name> --index <tx index>
 ```

+Where the `--index` is the tx index to sign for (default 0).
+Note txs must be broadcast in order.

-Where the `--node` flag can be used to overwrite what's in the config file and the `--description` flag is required.
+The `--node` flag can be used to overwrite what's in the config file.

 ### Raw